 (Our siding and trim is Sherwin Williams Extra White; the roof shingles are made by Certainteed and the color is silver birch)

-We loved this neutral gray blue shade of paint so much we actually repainted our shutters and our front door this color, after previously having them a different shade.
+We loved this neutral gray blue shade of paint so much, that we actually repainted our shutters after previously having them a different shade.

 When we first built our home, we asked our builder to paint our shutters Sherwin Williams Sea Salt – a greenish gray shade.
 Our HOA had an issue with this (not sure why, but does anyone ever understand their HOA?).

-I was fine to oblige to my HOAs demands though.
-I thought a paint color a touch more neutral might look more sophisticated, so we picked out Sherwin Williams Uncertain Gray.
+I actually loved Sherwin Williams Sea Salt- and I didn’t quite understand the HOA demands.
+Nevertheless, I was fine to oblige to my HOA because I thought a paint color a touch more neutral might look more sophisticated.
+In this case, we picked out Sherwin Williams Uncertain Gray.

+Looking at Sherwin Williams front door colors?
 We also painted our wood door Uncertain Gray.
-(I know, I know, that’s a controversial decision with all kinds of opinions!).
-Notice how it looks behind a gray chair below:
+I know, I know, that’s a controversial decision with all kinds of opinions… Notice how it looks behind a gray chair below:

 Blues are known for being a calm and relaxing color, so when gray undertones are added, the result is upscale, more neutral than blue itself, and more appealing to everyone.